ranjanmadhu/mcp-api-server/README.md

 - Well-typed responses using the MCP protocol structure
 - Response formatting for different content types (JSON, text)

+## Documentation

+This repository includes a comprehensive step-by-step guide for building MCP servers:

+- [BUILD_MCP_SERVER_GUIDE.md](./BUILD_MCP_SERVER_GUIDE.md): A detailed tutorial that walks through the process of creating a Model Context Protocol server from scratch, with explanations of core concepts, implementation details, and best practices.

+The guide covers:
+- Project setup and structure
+- MCP architecture fundamentals
+- Building core components
+- Authentication implementation
+- Creating custom tools
+- Testing and VS Code integration
+- Advanced feature suggestions

+Both beginners and experienced developers will find valuable information in this guide for implementing their own MCP servers.

 ## Prerequisites

 - Node.js 16+